Multi-Agent Trust Region Policy Optimization: Abstract

 \section{Abstract}

-We extend trust region policy optimization (TRPO) \cite{pmlr-v37-schulman15} to multi-agent reinforcement learning (MARL) problems.
-We show that the policy update of TRPO can be transformed into a distributed consensus optimization problem for multi-agent cases.
-By making a series of approximations to the consensus optimization model, we propose a decentralized MARL algorithm, which we call multi-agent TRPO (MATRPO).
-This algorithm can optimize distributed policies based on local observations and private rewards.
-The agents do not need to know observations, rewards, policies or value/action-value functions of other agents.
-The agents only share a likelihood ratio with their neighbors during the training process.
-The algorithm is fully decentralized and privacy-preserving.
-Our experiments on two cooperative games demonstrate its robust performance on complicated MARL tasks.
+We extend trust region policy optimization (TRPO) \cite{pmlr-v37-schulman15} to cooperative multi-agent reinforcement learning (MARL) for partially observable Markov games (POMG).
+We show that the policy update rule in TRPO can be equivalently transformed into a distributed consensus optimization for networked agents when the agents' observation is sufficient.
+By using local convexification and trust-region method, we propose a fully decentralized MARL algorithm based on a distributed alternating direction method of multipliers (ADMM).
+During training, agents only share local policy ratio with neighbors via a peer-to-peer communication network.
+Compared with traditional centralized training methods in MARL, the proposed algorithm does not need a control center to collect global information, such as global state, collective reward, or shared policy and value network parameters.
+Experiments on two cooperative environments demonstrate the effectiveness of the proposed method.